|I DO NOT LEAD A COWBOY'S LIFE|

 Our herd had grown to where we had to get some feed for free.

-Now we live on our small ranch, with pastures growing hay,
+Now we live on our small ranch, with pastures out in back,

-I'm up each day way too soon for morning chores and such.
+Every day I'm up too soon for morning chores and such.

 Then finally get to my computer, the job I love so much.

-My commute is longer than I'd like, to go down the hill to work.
+My drive is longer than I'd like to get to work from home.

 These days with any car, you know, my gas bill weighs a ton.

-We live up in the hills, in the Valley of the Sun.
+We live up in the hills, you see, the Valley of the Sun.

 When my brain is just too tired, I head home to relax.